nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 User has already selected the task that (s)he wants to edit.

 Editing steps:
-1. Lifekeeper will return the Task with its corresponding parameters onto the CLI for users to directly edit.
+1. Lifekeeper will return the Task with its corresponding parameters onto the CLI for users to directly edit.<br>
-2. User will edit the Task parameters directly through the CLI, or add new parameters through the CLI
+2. User will edit the Task parameters directly through the CLI, or add new parameters through the CLI <br>
-3. Lifekeeper will update the Task parameters accordingly, and then show the updated Task and its parameters to the user.
+3. Lifekeeper will update the Task parameters accordingly, and then show the updated Task and its parameters to the user.<br>
 Use case ends.

 **Extensions**

 2a.
 Parameters input by user is invalid

 > 2a1.
-Lifekeeper shows the relevant error message to user (depending on the error found by Lifekeeper).
+Lifekeeper shows the relevant error message to user (depending on the error found by Lifekeeper).<br>
 > 2a2.
-Lifekeeper return the Task with its corresponding parameters onto the CLI for users to directly edit, and highlights the parameter that is causing the error
+Lifekeeper return the Task with its corresponding parameters onto the CLI for users to directly edit, and highlights the parameter that is causing the error<br>
 > 2a3.
-User makes edits the parameters by changing the words on the CLI Repeat steps 2a1-2a3 until Lifekeeper judges that the input parameters are all valid Use case resumes from step 3.
+User makes edits the parameters by changing the words on the CLI<br>
+Repeat steps 2a1-2a3 until Lifekeeper judges that the input parameters are all valid Use case resumes from step 3.